djhshih/analysis-ena-ffpe/README.md

 https://www.reddit.com/r/bioinformatics/comments/a71z2f/running_mutect2_with_dontusesoftclippedbases/

+TO Do: Add more information about what changes are made to the variant calling workflow.
+What is skipped.
+What is added. etc.

 ## Issues
 There are too many reads in amplicon sequencing.
 Some variants appear in both FF and FFPE but get called in one due to a lightly higher frequency.
 We have to find a way to adjust the variant calling so that the variants are more reliable for benchmarking.